QTRCodes/qtr-code-specification/README.md

    - The data is signed using a private key compliant with cryptographic specifications.

 3. **Appending QTR Parameters:**
-   - The `qtr` parameter is constructed and appended to the data.
+   - The `x-qtr` parameter is constructed and appended to the data.
-   - If applicable, the `qtr-d` parameter is also appended.
+   - If applicable, the `x-qtr-d` parameter is also appended.

 4. **Minifying the QR Code:**
-   - The `qtr-s` parameter can be used to specify the shortening mechanism.
+   - The `x-qtr-s` parameter can be used to specify the shortening mechanism.

 ### 4.2 QR Code Scanning and Verification